mrchrisneal/DashPad/docs/web/usage.md

 - **Expand/Collapse:** Click anywhere on a module's header to expand it for a detailed view or collapse it to save space.
 For example, expanding a CPU module will reveal a detailed historical chart, while the collapsed view shows a compact summary.

+- **Status Indicators:** The color-coded indicator in the (top) left of (applicable) modules indicates the current status of the metric being monitored.

+!!! info "Regarding Thresholds"
-- **Status Indicators:** The colored dot in the top-left of most modules indicates the current status of the metric being monitored.
-This color is not determined by the web interface itself but is passed directly from the `DashPad-API` instance, which is responsible for evaluating the data against predefined thresholds.
+    The state (and therefore the color) of the status indicator is not determined by the web interface itself.
+Instead, this is passed directly from the `DashPad-API` instance, which is responsible for evaluating the data against predefined thresholds.
 This ensures that the status logic is centralized and consistent.

 ## Customizing the Layout